alyboba/cfms-website.github.io/src/site/_posts/human-medicine-posts/2017-10-08-example-title.md

 This is a First post for the Blog,

+&lt;!--

+more

-&lt;!––-more-–&gt; Once you have Added posts please Delete this!
+--&gt; Once you have Added posts please Delete this!

 &nbsp;This is more text after the excerpt.
 This is an example.